WHATS HOT

 Cramping: When you’re pregnant, you may notice more frequent abdominal as your uterus starts to contract more regularly.
 Even small exercises, like walking, can cause cramps.
 If you’re concerned about cramping, talk to your doctor.
 They can help you determine if what you’re experiencing is normal or something to be worried about.

 Nausea and vomiting: One of the most common symptoms of early pregnancy is nausea and vomiting, often called “morning sickness.”
-It can occur at any of day, typically starting in the 6th week after conception.
+It can occur at any time of , typically starting in the 6th week after conception.
 However, in some cases it may occur earlier.

 Pregnant women are more sensitive to smell than non-pregnant women, and certain smells can trigger nausea and vomiting.
 Pregnant women may also find that their sense of smell changes throughout pregnancy.